Zaffri/configurable-graphql-ctf/README.md

 # Configurable GraphQL CTF
 This is currently a WIP...
 ## TODO / features
-- build scalar-validation - scenario 1
 - build malicious-queries - scenario 1
 - build malicious-queries - scenario 2
 - build sql-injection - scenario 1
 - build sql-injection - scenario 2
 - go over every challenge, tidy types and interfaces (resuse).
 Also add JSON files for data, reuse to keep data consistent across challenges.
 The challenge resolvers can pull in/map only the fields that they require!
 - challenge module unit test
+- tidy fixture data and db data - may need to create migrations/seed scripts?
 - add safety check to ensure all modules have a flag set!
 Add flag to Challenge class.
 - Add vulnerable config feature
 - add level config so that each level can have "extendsConfig" set.
 Otherwise when switching between modules the user has to set "extendsConfig" depending on the level!